Sanada (wrestler): All Japan Pro Wrestling (2007–2013)

 In 2010, Sanada once again entered the Champion Carnival but the results were the same as he finished last in his block with no points.
 By the spring, Sanada helped form the New Generation Force stable with Suwama, Masayuki Kono, Ryota Hama, and Manabu Soya.
 On August 29, 2010 at Pro Wrestling Love in Ryogoku Vol. 10, Sanada and Soya defeated Taru and Big Daddy Voodoo to win the All Asia Tag Team Championship.
-Sanada and Soya entered the 2010 World's Strongest Tag Determination League in the fall where they finished in 6th place with 7 Points.
+Sanada and Soya entered the 2010 World's Strongest Tag Determination League in the fall where they finished in 6th place with 7 points.
 Sanada and Soya would lose the All Asia Tag Team Championship to Daisuke Sekimoto and Yuji Okabayashi on March 21, 2011.
 During the year 2011, Sanada reached his full potential by reaching the final against Yuji Nagata, but loss to him in the final.
-He also entered in 2011 World's Strongest Tag Determination League with Kai and won the tournament by defeating Masayuki Kono and Masakatsu Funaki in the Finals.
+He also entered in 2011 World's Strongest Tag Determination League with Kai and won the tournament by defeating Masayuki Kono and Masakatsu Funaki in the final.
 They then challenged the All Japan World Tag Team Champions Dark Cuervo and Dark Ozz for a title shot but came up short.
 They then faced each other in a singles match, which led to Sanada winning that match.
 After the match they both had an interview and Sanada decided that they should part ways and move on with their Tag Team which Kai also agreed on.
 In 2012 he then challenged All Japan ace Suwama to a 60-minute match but also fell short in that match.
 He then challenged his former trainer Satoshi Kojima to match but also fell short after a Lariat by Kojima, during the Match he sustained a right knee injury but still wrestled and took a little time off to heal his knee.
 He then participated in 2012's Champion Carnival and lost to his former tag partner Manabu Soya.
-But he then won his first match against Manabu Soya's brother Takumi Soya and debuted a new finisher called "This Is It".
+But he then won his first match against Soya's brother Takumi Soya and debuted a new finisher called "This Is It".
 On May 20, 2012, Sanada and Joe Doering defeated Soya and Takao Omori to win the World Tag Team Championship.
 Sanada and Doering lost the title back to Soya and Ōmori on June 17.
 On October 7, 2012, Sanada defeated Yasufumi Nakanoue in a tournament final to become the inaugural Gaora TV Champion.
 After reaching the semifinals of the 2013 Champion Carnival, All Japan announced on May 1, 2013, that Sanada would be leaving on a learning excursion to Moncton, Canada, where he would train under Emile Duprée.
 During the excursion, Sanada lost the Gaora TV Championship to René Duprée on May 27.